Alyssaak09/markdown-portfolio/employment.markdown

 - Edited photos in Photoshop to ensure that they were aesthetically pleasing while still representing the brand’s message.

+### Wrap-Around Life Management Skills Facilitator
+Company:COSTI Employment Services

+- Responsible for assisting clients to determine needs to create a work plan to achieve goals.

+- Prepare and submit statistical and services reports on program performance; make recommendations to address any gaps in service.

+- Promoted program’s services to community agencies and partners to build awareness for programs provided by COSTI.

+- Planned and organized special events such as guest speakers’ sessions and information sessions to provide resources for clients to achieve their goals.

+### Content Creator/Facilitator
+Company:Tropicana Community Services

+- Planned and created videos and content using Adobe and Canva for social media sites like Instagram and Google Classroom, which improved youth program engagement by 50%.

+- Maintained accurate client records (e.g., weekly subscription registrations, participants with special needs, incident reports, etc.).

+- Completed projects quickly and met assigned deadlines for creating and posting content

 ## Menu Navigation
 [About Me](index)
 [Education](education)